Planned Parenthood Is Just The Beginning

 Instead of a Grand Bargain, How About a Little Bargain?

 New bipartisan negotiations over fiscal policy are underway, as a result of the deal that ended the government shutdown.
 But don’t expect these negotiations to produce a “grand bargain” in which Democrats and Republicans each make major concessions.

 It was an awful time.
 Federal employees had to take unpaid furlough days.
 Beneficiaries were thrown off of federal programs.
 Courthouses had to be sold.
-Federal agencies like the FBI, the Food and Drug Administration, and the National Institutes of Health strained to meet commitments, leading to more crime, more outbreaks of disease and less basic research, among other horrors.

 Americans who want jobs or mortgages will suffer because John Boehner didn't have the guts to stiff the Tea Party

 Senate Republicans Don't Get It: The Democrats Aren't Bluffing

 Mitch McConnell, leader of the Senate Republicans, approached Democrats with a new offer over the weekend: He and his colleagues would vote to open the government and increase its borrowing authority, as long as Democrats would agree to accept the de